 Birth after previous caesarean

-Caesarean section rates have increased in many countries, including the UK, where nearly 30% of all births now occur by caesarean.
+Caesarean section rates have increased in many countries, including the UK, where around 30% of all births now occur by caesarean.
 This has led to increasing numbers of pregnant women with a history of previous caesarean section.
 Pregnant women who have had previous caesarean section should be offered the opportunity to discuss whether, in light of their own clinical circumstances, to:

-- plan another birth by caesarean (known as an Elective Repeat Caesarean Section or ERCS)
+• plan another birth by caesarean (known as an Elective Repeat Caesarean Section or ERCS)

-or - plan a vaginal birth (known as a planned Vaginal Birth After previous Caesarean or VBAC)
+• plan a vaginal birth (known as a planned Vaginal Birth After previous Caesarean or VBAC)

 Clinical guidelines advise that women should be counselled about the benefits and harms of planning another caesarean compared to planning a vaginal birth.
 However, more research is needed to fully understand what the short and longer-term benefits and harms of these two options are for women and their children.

-What is the aim of this research?
+What was the aim of this research?

-For women who have had a caesarean section in the past, this research aims to find out the short and longer-term effects of planning a vaginal birth compared to planning another caesarean section on women and their children.
+For women who have had a caesarean section in the past, this research aimed to find out the short and longer-term effects of planning a vaginal birth compared to planning another caesarean section on women and their children.

-How is the research being done?
+How was the research done?

-- Birth records
+• Birth records

-- Death records
+• Death records

-- Records of hospital care
+• Records of hospital care

-- Records of medicines that have been prescribed and dispensed
+• Records of medicines that have been prescribed and dispensed

-- Records of child health reviews carried out on pre-school children
+• Records of child health reviews carried out on pre-school children

-- School records
+• School records

 The information from these data sources was linked together by an independent organisation with expertise in linking these records, working to strict data security regulations and under contract to the Information Services Division (ISD) Scotland.
 Personal identifiable information such as names were removed before the researchers were given access to the data.